Software-Engineering-2024-Group/my-cookbook/README.md

 - 📝 **Printable Meal Plans**: Plan your meals for the week and print them for easy access.
 - 🛒 **Smart Shopping Lists**: Automatically generate and export shopping lists as PDFs.
 - 🍝 **Advanced Filters**: Search recipes by cuisine type, cooking time, or dietary preferences.
 - 🤝 **Social Sharing**: Easily share recipes with friends via Discord, Slack, or social media.

+With CookBook, cooking becomes an adventure.
+What will you create today? 🥘👨‍🍳👩‍🍳
 ---
   # Demo